YouTube

 • Ever had a similar experience, whether in India or elsewhere?

-• How to you manage the situation?
+• How do you manage the situation?

 Let me know in the comments below . . .